23 Nov 2019

 Make sure you uninstalled the old version of the plugin first, so they don’t conflict with each other.

-and run the installer (on Windows) or drag it into the Applications folder (on Mac).
+Download the plugin from our website, then run the installer (on Windows) or drag it into the Applications folder (on Mac).
 Then run the installed application and point the Illustrators you want to use the plugin in.
 The installer will do the rest and you will be able to use the plugin from Illustrator as before.

 To uninstall the plugin, run the Conical Label application again and remove the check marks from the Illustrators you don’t need.